adeaeede/YOLOv3-flask/README.md

-# Object detection API using YOLOv3
+# Object detection API using YOLOv3, Flask and Swagger

 ## About
 This project uses a pre-trained yoloV3 object detection model on the COCO dataset.